ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-home/other-past-owners.md

 See more information on the Jones family, the Lattins, and Andrea Talmadge [here]({{% relref "jones-lattin-talmadge" %}}).

+The evidence strongly suggests to me that of the owners of Mills' Home prior to the Jones family, only the Wolcotts and Mills actually occupied the home.

 ## Related Research

 The Mills' home is the only real estate that I can find official documentation for the Mills' owning.
 Mills' store was at different times owned by Edward and Amanda Lounsbery, Amanda's sister Libbie Peck, and then Dr. Lockwood.